AT A GLANCE

 First-year students are also encouraged to join themed Learning Communities, where they live and learn among friends.
 Students in these communities live in the same residence halls, take the Augustine and Culture Seminar together, and participate in cocurricular programs like lectures, plays, and trips.

-More than 37% of the senior class spent at least a summer abroad.
-Nearly 800 students studied in 34 different countries and 62 different cities all over the world.
+More than 37% of the most recent senior class spent at least a summer abroad, and more than 800 students studied in 38 different countries and 79 different cities all over the world.

 Villanova is a close-knit and caring community.
 There are more than 260 student organizations and 36 national honor societies at Villanova.
 Service to others through volunteerism and service learning projects is a fundamental part of the Villanova experience, and Villanovans provide more than 250,000 hours of community service each year.

 Housing on campus is currently guaranteed for three consecutive years, and 66% of the student population lives on campus.
-Villanova’s award-winning Dining Services offers a wide variety of options, with 18 eateries—three dining halls and 15 à la carte venues.
+Villanova’s award-winning Dining Services offers a wide variety of options with 19 eateries.

 The Nova Nation fan base is as loyal as it is competitive, and once you’re a Wildcat, you’re always a Wildcat.
 Nearly 20% of the student body participates in 24 varsity teams and 30 club sports, and approximately 3,200 students participate in 10 intramural sports each year.
 In 2016 and 2018, the men’s Division I basketball team won the NCAA national championship.
 The University has also produced more than 60 Olympians in its history, and Villanovans have participated in every Summer Olympics since 1948.

-At Villanova, the Career Center and the Colleges collaborate to provide students with enriched course work and internship experiences.
+At Villanova, the Career Center and the Colleges collaborate to provide students with enriched coursework and internship experiences.
 Innovative career and professional development concepts are integrated into the curriculum of all four Colleges starting as early as the first year.
-Additionally, more than 19,500 job opportunities were posted on Villanova’s job boards; 96.3% of recent Villanova graduates become full-time employees or enroll in graduate school within six months of graduation; and the average starting salary for Villanova graduates is $59,235.
+Additionally, more than 35,000 job opportunities are posted on Villanova’s job boards; 97% of recent Villanova graduates become full-time employees or enroll in graduate school within six months of graduation; and the average starting salary for Villanova graduates is $59,500.